Key Points

 New Zealand: These islands remained uninhabited until 1280 CE, when Polynesians first arrived.
 By 1400 (possibly before) they had wiped out many taxa, including:

 In the case of the moa there is direct evidence of hunting and feeding by humans, and this seems likely in the case of the adzebills, too.
-The Haast's eagles were probably victims of trophic collapse: with the moa gone, there was no targets left (other than men) large enough to serve as prey.
+The Haast's eagles were probably victims of trophic collapse: with the moa gone, there were no targets left (other than men) large enough to serve as prey.

 Tasmania: Part of Sahul, it was isolated from mainland Australia as the sea rose in the last deglaciation.
 Its inhabitants lost a substantial part of earlier technology, such as bone tools, boomerangs, hooks, sewing, and the ability to start fires.
 In many ways, they had reverted to Homo erectus-grade technologies.
 In Tasmania some of the larger animals that were wiped out on mainland Australia survived, most famously the thylacine or Tasmanian tiger or Tasmanian wolf (Thylacinus cynocephalus.
 This animal was a marsupial predator strongly convergent on placental wolves.
 With the settlement by Europeans in 1803, a systematic campaign of extermination of both the Tasmanian people and Tasmanian tiger began.
 Sadly, both were successful.
 The native population of Tasmania was hunted down to the last individual and their language and culture lost for all time: the last full-blooded Tasmanians were the women Truganini who died on 8 May 1876 and Fanny Cochrane Smith who died in 1905.
 The thylacines actually survived longer, with the last specimen dying in captivity on 7 September 1936.
 Below is a compilation of all surviving film footage of this species (all of it in zoos, rather than in the wild):